Stop lies in political advertising ahead of a 2nd referendum or snap general election

-Somehow, political advertising is currently free to make wild and unsubstantiated claims.
-We urgently need you to support our campaign to change this – especially as is seems possible that there may be a second referendum or snap general election over the next month.
+However, as many people now know somehow political advertising is currently free to make wild and unsubstantiated claims.
+We urgently need you to support our campaign to change this – especially as is does seem possible that there may be a second referendum or snap general election over the next few months.

 The reason for this is that unlike ads for consumer products, shockingly, campaign material in the UK is not regulated.
 There’s nowhere to complain to if you come across a dishonest political ad.
 And with no regulator or body responsible, nobody has the power to remove or give penalties out for political advertising that is misleading.

-1. Require all factual claims used in political adverts to be pre-cleared
+1. Require all objective factual claims used in political adverts to be substantiated

 2. Give an existing body the power to regulate political advertising content or create a new one to do so